driedpampas/realme-8-megaguide/readme.md

 ### ❗ Check [FAQ (frequently asked questions)](https://github.com/driedpampas/realme-8-megaguide/wiki/FAQ) if something does not work or you have questions

-# 4. Rooting (I used Lineage OS 20.0 for this) - not mandatory
+# IV.
+Rooting (I used Lineage OS 20.0 for this) - not mandatory
 <p align="center"><img src="https://i.imgur.com/tm2MVru.png"></p>

 ## 1. With Magisk